jimbob1001/home-assistant-config_2/README.md

 Notifications
 - Send pushover notification if home-assistant restarts
 - Send pushover notification if home-assistant has an update available
+- Send pushover notification if certain docker containers are not running

 Telegram Bot
-- Interact with home assistant from anywhere with telegram bot
+- Interact with home assistant with telegram bot commands

 Various
 - Guest mode - turns off certain automations if we have guests over (i.e. we *might* have to stay up later than 22:15!)